Search Legal Responses

-So far,the only regional response system to the emergence of new psychoactive substances is the European Early Warning System (EWS) of the European Union (EU).
-Council Decision 2005/387/JHA allows for the monitoring of NPS, for an assessment of their risks and for the application of existing control measures in the EU Member States for control of narcotic and psychotropic substances to NPS, if necessary.
+The European response system to the emergence of new psychoactive substances is the European Early Warning System (EWS) of the European Union (EU).
+Council Decision 2005/387/JHA allows for the monitoring of NPS, for an assessment of their risks and for the application of existing control measures in the EU Member States for the control of narcotic and psychotropic substances to NPS, if necessary.

-Up to March 2016, eighteen new psychoactive substances have been subject to a risk assessment in the framework of the Council Decision 2005/387/JHA and the Joint Action 97/396/JHA.
-Sixteen of those were placed under EU control measures following a decision of the Council of the European Union.
+Over twenty new psychoactive substances have already been subject to a risk assessment and many of them were placed under EU control measures following a decision of the Council of the European Union.

-Several legislative/regulatory approaches have been taken so far to control NPS at the national level: some countries have adapted their main drug control legislation to ban NPS by introducing some degree of flexibility to the individual listing system; others have used supplementary regulatory frameworks that offer greater flexibility and swiftness, but which are also rather limited in scope, focusing primarily on control of sale of NPS.
+Several legislative/regulatory approaches have been taken so far to control NPS at the national level.
+Some countries have adapted their main drug control legislation to ban NPS by introducing some degree of flexibility to the individual listing system, whilst others have used supplementary regulatory frameworks that offer greater flexibility and rapidity, but are also rather limited in scope, focusing primarily on control of the sale of NPS.

 The individual listing system

-Most countries in the world use an individual listing system to control narcotic or psychoactive substances.
-Sometimes control measures extend to a substance’s isomers, esters and ethers, and salts, including the salts of esters, ethers and isomers.
-A number of countries have extended drug control legislation beyond the individual list of substances by introducing analogue and generic legislation.
+Most countries use an individual listing system to control narcotic or psychoactive substances.
+A number of countries have extended drug control legislation beyond the individual list of substances, by introducing analogue and generic legislation.

-Any amendment to the list of individual substances controlled at the national level requires, in most of the cases, a process that encompasses a health risk assessment (based on scientific data and human experience data that in the case of NPS is often scarce) and a legislative procedure which may take several months.
+Amendments to the list of individual substances controlled at the national level typically require a process that encompasses a health risk assessment (based on scientific evidence-based data and data on human experience, which is often scarce in the case of NPS) and a legislative procedure, which may take several months.
 To account for the rapid emergence of NPS, many countries have introduced alternative ways to speed up their ordinary legislative procedure, through temporary or rapid procedures:

-Temporary (emergency) bans: an accelerated procedure to quickly introduce temporary restrictions on NPS for a limited period of time (usually for a year) while the legislative process is completed/or a rigorous assessment of the risks is conducted and a final decision to control the substance is made.
+Temporary (emergency) bans: an accelerated procedure to quickly introduce temporary restrictions on NPS for a limited period of time (usually for a year), while the legislative process is completed/or a rigorous assessment of the risks is conducted and a final decision to control the substance is made.
 If there is no decision to control the substance, the temporary ban expires.
-Examples include:

-Rapid procedure: an accelerated procedure to put NPS under national control.
+Rapid procedure: an accelerated procedure to place NPS under national control.
 Unlike the temporary (emergency) procedure, control measures taken under the rapid procedure are permanent, i.e. they do not expire after a certain period of time.
-The following countries have a rapid procedure in place to control new substances:

 Analogue and generic systems

-These have been used to place NPS under national control.
-By using these complementary systems, drug control measures foreseen under the individual listing system are extended to other substances (analogue) or defined group of substances (generic) not explicitly mentioned in the legislation but which share some similarities with controlled substances, in terms of structure, effects or both, without appealing to a legislative reform.
+These systems are used to place NPS under national control.
+By using these complementary systems, drug control measures foreseen under the individual listing system are extended to other substances (analogue) or a defined group of substances (generic) not explicitly mentioned in the legislation, but which share some similarities with controlled substances in terms of structure, effects, or both without appealing to a legislative reform.

 Specific NPS-related legislation